caribou/caribou/models.md

 * **collection** - This association field type represents a collection of things, meaning there are potentially many pieces of content associated to any content of this model type.
 The reciprocal type of association is the "part".
+This is the classic many-to-one relationship.

-* **part** - The reciprocal to "collection", this means that any content of this model variety will potentially belong to content of the model that it is a "part" of.
-Any content that is part of another collection cannot belong to another collection.
+* **part** - The reciprocal to "collection", this means that any content of this model type will potentially belong to content of the model that it is a "part" of.
+Each item can only be a part of one collection of that variety, but it can be a part of many different kinds of collections.
+Each collection maintains an independent set of parts.

 * **link** - The link association type is its own reciprocal, and represents a many to many relationship to another model.
 This behaves just like a